guiferpa/aurora/README.md

 # aurora
 Aurora's just for studying programming language concepts

-> :warning: Don't use it to develop something that'll go to production environment
+> ⚠ Don't use it to develop something that'll go to production environment

 ## Get started